BrunaClo/Refyld/README.md

  - Dashboard Development

 ### Challenges :
 The main hindrance in this project was the time constraints.
 One week to retrieve, gather, clean, and analyze the data.
 With multiple sources of data, we spent a significant amount of time selecting and collecting the information that would be useful.
-The development of the [dashboard](https://github.com/BrunaClo/Refyld/blob/main/refyld.py) was not possible in this delay, however, it's under construction.
+The development of the [dashboard](https://github.com/BrunaClo/Refyld/blob/main/refyld.py) was not possible for the presentation, however, it's under construction.

 ## The Dataset